Date Updated: 04/17/2026

 Causes

-To understand the causes of mitral valve disease, it may be helpful to know how the heart works.
+To understand the causes of mitral valve disease, it may help to know how the heart works.

-The mitral valve is one of four valves in the heart that keep blood flowing in the right direction.
-Each valve has flaps (leaflets) that open and close once during each heartbeat.
-If a valve doesn't open or close properly, blood flow through the heart to the body can be reduced.
+The mitral valve is one of four valves in the heart.
+Heart valves keep blood flowing in the right direction.
+Each valve has flaps, also called leaflets.
+The leaflets open and close once during each heartbeat.

 In mitral valve regurgitation, the valve flaps don't close tightly.
-Blood leaks backward when the valve is closed, making it harder for the heart to work properly.
+Blood moves backward when the valve is closed.
+This makes it harder for the heart to work as it should.

-If mitral valve regurgitation is due to problems with the mitral valve, the condition is called primary mitral valve regurgitation.
+If mitral valve regurgitation is due to changes in the mitral valve, the condition is called primary mitral valve regurgitation.

-If a problem or disease affecting other areas of the heart cause a leaky mitral valve, the condition is called functional or secondary mitral regurgitation.
+If a condition or disease in other areas of the heart cause the valve to leak, the condition is called functional or secondary mitral regurgitation.

 Possible causes of mitral valve regurgitation include:

 • Mitral valve prolapse.
-In this condition, the mitral valve's flaps bulge back into the left upper heart chamber (atrium) when the heart squeezes (contracts).
-This common heart problem can prevent the mitral valve from closing tightly and cause blood to flow backward.
+The valve's flaps bulge back into the left upper heart chamber when the heart squeezes.
+This is a common type of heart valve disease.
+It can prevent the mitral valve from closing tightly.

 • Rheumatic fever.
 Rheumatic fever is a complication of untreated strep throat.
 Rheumatic fever can damage the mitral valve, leading to mitral valve regurgitation early or later in life.
 If rheumatic fever causes mitral valve disease, the condition is called rheumatic mitral valve disease.
 Rheumatic fever is rare in the United States.

 • Heart attack.
 A heart attack can damage the area of the heart muscle that supports the mitral valve.
-If heart attack damage is very extensive, the event can cause sudden and severe mitral valve regurgitation.
+If there is a lot of heart attack damage, mitral valve regurgitation can occur.
 A leaky mitral valve caused by a heart attack is called ischemic mitral regurgitation.

-• Heart problem present at birth (congenital heart defect).
-Some people are born with heart structure problems, including damaged heart valves.
+• Heart condition present at birth, also called a congenital heart defect.
+Some people are born with heart structure changes that affect the heart valves.

-• Thickening of the heart muscle (cardiomyopathy).
-Cardiomyopathy makes it harder for the heart to pump blood to the rest of the body.
-The condition can affect mitral valve function and may lead to regurgitation.
+• Thickening of the heart muscle, called cardiomyopathy.
+Thickening of the heart muscle makes it harder for the heart to send blood to the rest of the body.
+The condition can affect how the mitral valve works, causing regurgitation.
 Types of cardiomyopathy linked to mitral valve regurgitation include dilated cardiomyopathy and hypertrophic cardiomyopathy.

 • Damaged tissue cords.
-Over time, the pieces of tissue that hold the flaps of the mitral valve to the heart wall may stretch or tear, especially in people with mitral valve prolapse.
-A tear can cause blood leakage through the mitral valve suddenly and may require mitral valve repair surgery.
-A chest injury also can cause rupture of the cords.
+Over time, the pieces of tissue that hold the flaps of the mitral valve to the heart wall may stretch or tear.
+This is especially likely in people with mitral valve prolapse.
+Or a chest injury can damage the cords.
+A tear can cause blood to suddenly move backward through the mitral valve.
+Surgery may be needed to repair the valve.

 • Radiation therapy.
-Rarely, radiation therapy for cancer that is focused on the chest area can lead to mitral valve regurgitation.
+Radiation therapy for cancer in the chest area can lead to mitral valve regurgitation.
+However, this is rare.

 Risk factors

-Several things can increase the risk of mitral valve regurgitation, including:
+Things that can increase the risk of mitral valve regurgitation include:

-• Heart problems present at birth (congenital heart defect)
+• Heart conditions present at birth, called congenital heart defects.

 Complications

-Mitral valve regurgitation complications often depend on the severity of disease.
-Mild mitral valve regurgitation usually does not cause any problems.
+Mitral valve regurgitation complications often depend on how severe the disease is.
+Mild mitral valve regurgitation usually does not cause any complications.

-• High blood pressure in the lungs (pulmonary hypertension).
-Long-term untreated or improperly treated mitral regurgitation can increase pressure in the blood vessels in the lungs.
+• High blood pressure in the lungs, called pulmonary hypertension.
+Long-term untreated or improperly treated mitral regurgitation can make the pressure in the lungs' blood vessels go up.
 As pressure rises, fluid builds up in the lungs.

 Diagnosis

-To diagnose mitral valve regurgitation, a health care provider will usually do a physical exam and ask questions about your symptoms and medical history, including whether you have mitral valve prolapse.
-The provider will typically listen to your heart with a stethoscope.
-A heart murmur, also called a holosystolic murmur, may be heard.
+To diagnose mitral valve regurgitation, a healthcare professional examines you.
+You're usually asked questions about your symptoms and medical history.
+The healthcare professional uses a device called a stethoscope to listen to your heart and lungs.
+If you have mitral valve regurgitation, a whooshing sound called a murmur may be heard.
 The mitral valve heart murmur is the sound of blood leaking backward through the valve.

-Tests may be done to confirm a diagnosis of mitral valve regurgitation or to check for other conditions that can cause similar signs and symptoms.
+You may have tests to confirm a diagnosis of mitral valve regurgitation or to check for other conditions that can cause similar symptoms.

 Tests